A Power Outage During A Storm Brings Uncertainty and Worry about Family Safety

 Forty minutes later, Joanne called again.
 They couldn’t leave their neighborhood because of a downed tree and a police officer told them the road further ahead was flooded.
 With no other choice, they returned home and did the best they could.

-Evan and Kori’s power came back on shortly before nine the next morning and the storm had subsided.
-Their children’s power was back on too and the furnace was working again.
-He mentioned to Kori that maybe they should buy a second generator for the kids so there wasn’t a worry.
+Evan and Kori’s power came back on shortly before nine the next morning after the storm had subsided.
+Their children’s power was back on too and the furnace working again.
+Evan mentioned to Kori that maybe they should buy a second generator for the kids so there wasn’t a worry.

 Kori had another idea.

 “Out in the pouring rain again with an electric generator.
 Don’t you think it’s a little dangerous?
 You’ll go out and spend a thousand dollars or more on a good generator to run everything and then just like you, he goes out in the pouring rain to connect it.
 I don’t want to hear how my son-in-law got electrocuted and I sure don’t want that to happen to you.”